 4. Providing your personal data to others

 4.2 We may disclose your Service data to our courier subcontractor identified at www.laposte.fr insofar as reasonably necessary for the delivery of your orders.

-4.4 Financial transactions relating to our website and services are handled by our payment services providers, Paypal.
+4.4 Financial transactions relating to our website and services are handled by our payment services providers, Paypal, Woocommerce Payments.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds].
 You can find information about the payment services providers’ privacy policies and practices at [www.paypal.com].

 4.6 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.